hackgwinnett/blog/CONTRIBUTING.md

     ---
     ```
 4. **[Optional]** Build the site and make sure everything works (you must have
 node version 14+ installed on your computer).
-You can also set up a sample database
-using firebase if you want.
-Look at the environment variables used in `firebase/createClient.js`
-for environment variable names and create a `.env.local` file in the root directory with those names.
     ```sh
     npm install
     npm run dev